NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 The _"Browse"_ menu provides access to all of a project's content.
 Most content is driven by the GDC Data Dictionary and the interface is dynamically generated to accommodate the content.

-Please refer to the [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md) for more details about dictionary-generated fields, columns, and filters.
+Please refer to the [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md) for specific details about dictionary-generated fields, columns, and filters.

 [![GDC Submission Cases Default View](images/GDC_Submission_Cases_Default_2.png)](images/GDC_Submission_Cases_Default_2.png "Click to see the full image.")